 - Representatives from statutory bodies who may be invited to Committee Meetings or the AGM will have no voting rights.

-- New members can join at any time by contacting the membership secretary and paying the annual subscription.
+- New members can join at any time by contacting the treasurer and paying the annual subscription.
 The Group will be advertised through its website, by leaflet hand outs and the Residents Association Bulletin

 Termination of Membership